spherity/MinimumViableDataspace/README.md

 #### 0.1.1 Starting spherity wallet

+*Before starting: Ensure to "Enable host networking" in docker (when using docker deskopt: Settings -> Resources -> Network), otherwise the wallet cannot access the locally started mvd ports.*

 The spherity wallet replaces the identity hub of the consumer.
 To start and configure it, just navigate to the ./spherity-wallet folder.
 In this folder, call `docker compose up` to start the wallet and the required postgres database.

 The wallet be started on port 7083, like the normal consumer identity hub would do.